manticoresoftware/manticoresearch/manual/Extensions/SphinxSE.md

 ...
 WHERE query='test;mode=extended;ranker=bm25;';
 ...
 WHERE query='test;mode=extended;ranker=expr:sum(lcs);';
 ```
-The "export" ranker works exactly like ranker=expr, but it stores the  per-document factor values, while ranker=expr discards them after computing the final `WEIGHT()` value.
-Note that ranker=export is meant to be used but rarely, only to train a ML (machine learning) function or to define your own ranking function by hand, and never in actual production.
-When using this ranker, you'll probably want to examine the output of the `RANKFACTORS()` function that produces a string with all the field level factors for each document.
+The "export" ranker functions similarly to ranker=expr, but it retains the per-document factor values, while ranker=expr discards them after computing the final `WEIGHT()` value.
+Keep in mind that ranker=export is intended for occasional use, such as training a machine learning (ML) function or manually defining your own ranking function, and should not be used in actual production.
+When utilizing this ranker, you'll likely want to examine the output of the `RANKFACTORS()` function, which generates a string containing all the field-level factors for each document.

 <!-- example SQL Example_2 -->
 <!-- request -->